subrotosanyal/assessment-portal/portal/backend/data/assignments/qa-cancer/docs/instructions.md

 # QA Engineer Assignment

 ## Problem
 You will test a small cancer tissue analysis portal UI that we provide in the grader.
-Your job is to write a test plan and Playwright tests that validate the behavior of the portal.
+Your job is to write a test plan, create a concise defect log, capture exploratory QA notes, and write Playwright tests that validate the behavior of the portal.

 ## Provided UI (by grader)
 The UI is started by the grader on http://localhost:8085.
 It has these behaviors: